jboss-switchyard/quickstarts/camel-sap-binding/Readme.md

     - Enter "Title' and 'Type' is 'Executable program'
     - Choose again 'Local Object'
     - Now you should see Editor window.
-Copy content of ZBOOK_FLIGHT.txt from EXAMPLE_HOME/Screenshots
-        - Click on 'Check' in the toolbar and wait for compilation and green box on the bottom
+Copy content of ZBOOK_FLIGHT.txt from EXAMPLE_HOME/Screenshots -> Click on 'Check' in the toolbar and wait for compilation and green box on the bottom -> Click 'SAVE' button and in new dialog box just click on 'Local Object' -> In ABAP Editor in toolbar there is MatchStick(Activate).
+Activate the program

 Running the quickstart
 ======================